What does it mean to be proactive about your Hereditary Health risks?

-It means learning as much as you can about the health problems that run in your family before planning a family of your own.
-While many people are proactive about their health by eating healthy foods, exercising, and getting regular check-ups, aggressive individuals take it one step further by finding out what genetic diseases could affect them or their future children.
+It means learning as much as you can about your family’s health problems before planning a family.
+While many people are proactive about their health by eating healthy foods, exercising, and getting regular check-ups, aggressive individuals take it one step further by discovering what genetic diseases could affect them or their future children.

 If you know that a specific illness runs in your family, you can take steps to lower your risk of developing it.
 For example, if breast cancer is common in your family, you may want to consider getting screened for the disease regularly.

-Many online resources are available to help you learn about your family’s health history.
+Many online resources help you learn about your family’s health history.
 One such resource is the National Human Genome Research Institute (NHGRI), which offers a free online tool called My Family Health Portrait.

 This tool allows you to enter information about yourself and your family members, including health conditions and traits.
-It then creates a personalized report that outlines your family’s health history and your genetic risk of developing certain diseases.
+It then creates a personalized report outlining your family’s health history and genetic risk of developing certain diseases.

-You can print out this information as a reference to take to your doctor and share it with other family members.
+You can print out this information as a reference for your doctor and share it with other family members.

 Once you have learned about the health risks in your family, talk with a genetic counselor.
 A genetic counselor is trained to answer questions about genetics and hereditary disease.
 They will help you understand how being proactive can reduce the chances of inherited diseases for you and future generations of your family.

 Talk to a cancer care team member if you have specific cancer concerns within your family history, such as what screening tests are recommended at various ages.
-Knowing the health risks in your family allows you to make informed decisions about having children and whether prenatal testing is suitable for you.
+Knowing the health risks in your family allows you to make informed decisions about having children and whether prenatal testing suits you.

-Prenatal testing is a way to screen a fetus for specific genetic conditions.
-This type of testing can be done during the early stages of pregnancy, and it allows parents to make decisions about their unborn child’s health.
+Prenatal testing screens a fetus for specific genetic conditions.
+It can be done during the early stages of pregnancy and allows parents to make decisions about their unborn child’s health.
 If you are proactive about your family’s health history, you may want to consider prenatal testing.

-If you have any questions or concerns about being proactive about your hereditary health risks, talk with your doctor.
+Talk with your doctor if you have any questions or concerns about taking proactive action regarding your hereditary health risks.
 They can help you find the resources you need to learn more about your family’s health history and make informed decisions about your health and the health of your future family members.

-Being proactive about hereditary health risks means learning as much as you can about the diseases that run in your family before you plan to have children.
+Being proactive about hereditary health risks means learning as much as possible about the diseases in your family before you plan to have children.

-To learn more about your family’s health history, visit NHGRI’s My Family Health Portrait tool to create your personalized report, which you can then print out as a reference to take with you to the doctor or share with other family members.
+To learn more about your family’s health history, visit NHGRI’s My Family Health Portrait tool to create your personalized report.
+You can then print out the report as a reference to take with you to the doctor or share it with other family members.

-If certain diseases run in your family, talk with a genetic counselor about what this could mean for you and future generations of your family.
-They will help you understand how being proactive can reduce the chances of inherited diseases for yourself and others in your family.
+If certain diseases run in your family, talk with a genetic counselor about what this could mean for you and future generations.
+They will help you understand how being proactive can reduce the chances of inherited diseases for yourself and your family.

 There is a hereditary component to diabetes, which means the disease can run in families.
 If you have diabetes, there is a chance that your children could develop the disease as well.
 However, there are steps you can take to lower your child’s risk of developing diabetes.